 - -meet our international dispute professionals –

-Academic Director of the Singapore International Dispute Resolution Academy
+Director, Singapore International Dispute Resolution Academy at Singapore Management University

 Prof. Nadja Alexander is a recognised thought leader in dispute resolution.
 She is an award winning author and educator, a conflict intervention professional, and an independent adviser on mediation policy to international bodies and national governments.

 Nadja is Academic Director of the Singapore International Dispute Resolution Academy, and holds university appointments in the United States and Australia.
 She has taught mediation at universities and in corporate settings all over the world.
 Nadja has worked in conflict resolution settings in more than 30 countries.
 Who’s Who Legal has identified her as “highly sought after” for her expertise in cross-cultural disputes.

 Nadja plays a leadership role in mediation policy making, law and practice and has been engaged as an adviser by international organisations such as the World Bank, the OSCE and the IFC.

 Global Chief Litigation Counsel at Baker Hughes (GE)

 Michael McIlwrath is Global Chief Litigation Counsel for GE Oil & Gas and has been based at the company’s offices in Florence, Italy since 1999.
 His team is responsible for dispute resolution around the world, and represents the company in mediation and arbitration proceedings and supervises the conduct of court litigation.